-Global climate action is headed dangerously in the wrong direction.
+Global greenhouse gas emissions are headed dangerously in the wrong direction.
 In Canada, the situation is urgent.
 Irreversible warming trends were confirmed by the Canada in a Changing Climate Report (2019).
 That report identified that Canada's climate has warmed by 2.3°C since 1948 and will warm further, on average, at about double the magnitude of warming globally, and at least three times the magnitude in the North.
-These projects come as no surprise as First Nations' Knowledge Keepers have continued to raise their voice for decades to raise concerns about the changes they are observing.
-The Elders' Statement of the Advisory Committee on Climate Action and the Environment ('ACE') speaks clearly to this reality and offers a strong call: "...
-We therefore insist on an immediate end to the destruction and desecration of the sacred elements of life based on the human obligation to care for the Land and for future generations."
+These projections come as no surprise as First Nations' Knowledge Keepers have continued to raise their voice for decades to share concerns about the changes they are observing.
+The Elders' Statement of the Advisory Committee on Climate Action and the Environment ('ACE') speaks clearly to this reality and offers a strong call: "...We therefore insist on an immediate end to the destruction and desecration of the sacred elements of life based on the human obligation to care for the Land and for future generations."

-In response to this, a growing number of First Nations have declared climate emergencies.
+In response to these observations, a growing number of First Nations have declared climate emergencies.
 In July 2019, the First Nations-in-Assembly declared a First Nations Climate Emergency (Resolution 05/2019), recognizing that "...climate change constitutes a state of emergency for our lands, waters, animals, and peoples."
-The emergency declaration called for the development of a First Nations-led climate strategy based on First Nations rights and responsibilities, knowledge systems, and jurisdiction, as well as the hosting of National Climate Gatherings.
+The emergency declaration called for the development of a First Nations-led climate strategy based on First Nations knowledge systems, rights and responsibilities, and jurisdiction, as well as the hosting of National Climate Gatherings.

 In line with this mandate, the AFN National Climate Strategy has three main purposes:

-- Uplift First Nations' rights, self-determination, and knowledge systems within federal, provincial, and territorial climate action; - Promote First Nations solutions to the climate crisis, grounded in their rights, selfdetermination, and knowledge systems; and - Call for urgent and transformative climate action in line with the First Nations-in-Assembly Declaration of a First Nations Climate Emergency.
+- Uplift First Nations' knowledge systems, rights, and self-determination within federal, provincial, and territorial climate action; - Promote First Nations solutions to the climate crisis, grounded in their knowledge systems, rights, and selfdetermination; and - Call for urgent and transformative climate action in line with the First Nations-in-Assembly Declaration of a First Nations Climate Emergency.

 The AFN National Climate Strategy advances these purposes through the conceptual framework of the First Nations Climate Lens ('Climate Lens').
-The Climate Lens advocates for a fundamental reframing of the climate discourse.
-It proposes a transition away from the overemphasis on 'technological solutions' and 'market-based mechanisms' towards a framing that emphasizes the centrality of First Nations' rights, self-determination, and knowledge systems.
+The Climate Lens, further elaborated in Section 2, advocates for a fundamental reframing of the climate discourse.
+It proposes a transition away from the overemphasis on 'technological solutions' and 'market-based mechanisms' towards a framing that emphasizes the centrality of First Nations' knowledge systems, rights, and self-determination.
 Key to this is the understanding that First Nations are inseparable from the Lands, Waters, and Air.
-In line with this thinking, the AFN National Climate Strategy proposes seven priority areas to advance First Nations Climate Leadership:
+In line with this thinking, the AFN National Climate Strategy advances seven priority areas to elevate First Nations Climate Leadership summarized in the figure below: